Bear attacks, though not frequent, can be a serious danger in certain areas.

 - Located in Northern Canada, Nunavut experienced two fatal attacks from polar bears in 2018.
 Local communities didn’t respond well, asking the government to increase the endangered species‘ annual hunting quota.

-- Scientists estimate that over half of Canadian black bear attacks happen due to a pup off a leash.
+- Black bear attack statistics reveal that scientists estimate that over half of Canadian incidents with a black bear happen due to a pup off a leash.

 Frankly, the worsening climate change means polar bear attacks on humans are only going to increase.
 Their decreasing habitat causes a domino effect of more hunting and puts the animals at risk of becoming extinct sooner than expected.